 Daryl has served on multiple boards in two congregations, many of which he has chaired.
 He has been a board member at Wisconsin Lutheran High School and Wisconsin Lutheran College and has been privileged to chair both.
 He has served on numerous special committees for local groups and the WELS synod.

-Daryl and his wife, Nancy, have been married for 44 years and have four adult children and seven grandchildren.
+Daryl and his wife, Nancy, have been married for more than 45 years and have four adult children and seven grandchildren.
 In 2004 the family business was sold; Daryl and Nancy now split their time between their vacation home in Gulf Shores, AL, and their home in Franklin, WI.

 “This is the day the LORD has made; let us rejoice and be glad in it” (Psalm 118:24).

-Arvid Schwartz currently serves as the treasurer for the board at Time of Grace.
+Arvid Schwartz was a founding board member of Time of Grace.
 Along with serving on our board, he also serves on the boards of Grace in Action Ministry, Bethesda Lutheran Communities, and the Lutheran Home Association.
 The first 25 years of his professional career were spent in health care administration.
 At the end of that period, he was the vice president of finance (CFO) and treasurer of Health Partners, Inc. of MN.

 Arvid has served as the chairman and/or treasurer at various congregations as well as been a member of the WELS Board of Trustees for about 25 years, a member of the WELS Synodical Council for about 10 years, a member of the board of regents and the chairman at Wisconsin Lutheran College, a member of the board and the chairman of Kingdom Workers, a member of the board of regents at St. Croix Lutheran High School, and a volunteer for Jesus Cares Ministry—a ministry of the Lutheran Home Association.

-Arvid and his wife, Judy, have been married for 51 years.
+Arvid and his wife, Judy, have been married for more than 50 years.
 They have two children and six grandchildren.

 John Schlueter is the owner of Frontline Commercial Real Estate, LLC, where he develops, acquires, finances, and leases retail and industrial commercial real estate.
 Concurrently, his manufacturing business, Keder Solutions, LLC, designs, manufactures, and distributes textile reinforcement products internationally.
 Prior to this, John led his family business to become the largest manufacturer and installer of temporary structures.
 A few notable clients included: Walt Disney World, NFL/Super Bowl, IMG/New York Fashion Week, and the 2010 Vancouver Winter Olympic Games.